 Can you get a programming job without a degree?
 Yes you can, and if you aren’t happy with your current career, then now’s the time to act.
 Don’t let education prospects hold you back from the profession that you deserve.

-As long as you have the drive and willingness to learn, coding bootcamps can give you the skills you need to make that change.
+As long as you have the drive and willingness to learn, coding bootcamps can give you the experience and skills you need to make that change.